eug/generative-ai-resources/README.md

 - [Significant-Gravitas/Auto-GPT](https://github.com/Significant-Gravitas/Auto-GPT) - An experimental open-source attempt to make GPT-4 fully autonomous.
 - [AntonOsika/gpt-engineer](https://github.com/AntonOsika/gpt-engineer) - Specify what you want it to build, the AI asks for clarification, and then builds it.
 - [RootbeerComputer/backend-GPT](https://github.com/RootbeerComputer/backend-GPT) - N/A
+- [assafelovic/gpt-researcher](https://github.com/assafelovic/gpt-researcher) - GPT based autonomous agent that does online comprehensive research on any given topic
 - [kxxt/chatgpt-action](https://github.com/kxxt/chatgpt-action) - N/A

 ### Data Analysis